briansunter/graph/site/src/content/logseq/prompt-template.md

- you can insert the template text using the template name.
+Now you can insert the template text using the template name.

 I want to make something similar for the GPT-3 plugin.

 ![ ](/assets/prompt-template_1668636545451_0.png)

-If I wanted to translate from English to French, I could use a "prompt template" kn to produce good output, and inject my phrase into it.
+If I wanted to translate from English to French, I could use a "prompt template" known to produce good output, and inject my phrase into it.
 The input variables are surrounded by `{{}}`

 We can also include GPT-3 configuration options such as `temperature` and `maxTokens`.